 Much consideration has been given to MNP Standard Hours of Operation.
 MNP Standard Hours of Operation do not reflect current retail hours available to a Customer during which a non-Ported service could be provided.
-Industry recently re-considered and as a result agreed to extend the Standard Hours of Operation (however the extended hours are a voluntary requirement).
+Industry recently re-considered and as a result agreed to extend the Standard Hours of Operation.